 Earlier this month, CMS published the final 2022 fee schedule and complete final rule for Medicare payment policies.
-Chad Madden, Breakthrough cofounder, teamed up with Mary Daulong, President and CEO at Business & Clinical Management Services (BCMS) to discuss the new rules shortly after they were finalized, on a Live Q&A with hundreds of private practice owners and therapists.
+Chad Madden, Breakthrough co-founder, teamed up with Mary Daulong, President and CEO at Business & Clinical Management Services (BCMS) to discuss the new rules shortly after they were finalized, on a Live Q&A with hundreds of private practice owners and therapists.

-If you’re in the process of planning for 2022 and the impacts of Medicare cuts, check out Breakthrough’s 2022 Planning Tool for Private Practice Owners.
+If you’re in the process of planning for the impacts of the 2022 Medicare cuts, check out Breakthrough’s 2022 Planning Tool for Private Practice Owners.
 As private practice owners, it’s important to regularly assess the financial health of your practice and identify strategies to increase top-line revenue.
 Use this tool in your annual planning process to develop strategies that will boost profitability in spite of declining reimbursements.

 A: Here’s the big picture:

 - PTs will see a ~3.7% reduction in payment and OTs will see a ~3.9% reduction in payment.

 - PTAs using the CQ modifier and OTAs using the CO modifier will see a 15% payment reduction

 - PTAs and OTAs may be virtually supervised using A/V communications until 2023.

 - Remote Therapeutic Monitoring (RTM) codes can be billed by physical & occupational therapists, nurses, etc.